 After exhausting the opportunities available from federal aid programs, many students will consider private loan programs as a source of funding.
 As always, taking on debt for any reason should be done deliberately and only for the amounts needed.

 Private Loans vs. Federal Loans

 The terms and conditions of private loan programs vary, and as such, you should carefully review the details before selecting a private loan program.
 Private loans are not eligible for federal loan consolidation.
 Interest rates, fees (both at the time of borrowing and at repayment), credit checks, and annual and aggregate loan limits require careful evaluation.
 If you do apply for a private loan, you may obtain a better interest rate by applying with a credit worthy co-signer.

 We encourage students and families to exhaust all federal loan possibilities prior to seeking alternative loan financing, as federal loans tend to offer more favorable terms and conditions.
-Learn more about the benefits of utilizing the federal student loan program--and the differences between federal and private loans--from the Department of Education publication, Federal Aid First.
+Learn more about the differences between federal and private loans from our website as well as through the Department of Education publication, Federal Aid First.